elcamilet/ssh-connect/README.md

   - Auto-generated JSON configuration file to define groups and servers.

 - **Real-time updates**:
-  - Changes in the configuration file are automatically reflected in the view.
+  - Saved changes in the configuration file are automatically reflected in the view.

 ## Installation